patricegautier/unifiZabbix/README.md

 If you are having trouble geting ssh going with public/private key pair authentication, you can optionally supply the path of a file that contains the SSH password to your Unifi devices.
 If supplied, the template will use sshpass to provide the password to ssh.
 There are more security implications to doing this than using the keypair method..

 ### {$UNIFI_CHECK_FREQUENCY}
+How often to poll Unifi devices for new data.
 I have this set to '1m'

 ### {$UNIFI_CHECK_TIMEOUT}
 How long to wait for devices to return data.
 I have this set to '5' (not 5s), as some switch regularly take 2-3s to respond.
 Note that you should have the overall Zabbix TIMEOUT, or ZBX_TIMEOUT if you are using the container version set to at a value greater than this